coq/coq/doc/sphinx/practical-tools/coqide.rst

 You may customize your environment with the *Preferences* dialog, which is accessible from *Edit/Preferences* on the menu.
 There are several sections:

-The first section is for selecting the text font used for scripts, goal and message panels.
+The `Fonts` section is for selecting the text font used for scripts, goal and message panels.

-The second and third sections are for controlling colors and style of the three main buffers.
+The `Colors` and `Tags` sections are for controlling colors and style of the three main buffers.
 A predefined Coq highlighting style as well as standard |GtkSourceView| styles are available.
 Other styles can be added e.g. in ``$HOME/.local/share/gtksourceview-3.0/styles/`` (see